isomorphic-software/smartclient-docs/classes/FormulaBuilder.md

 ## Attr: FormulaBuilder.testButton

 ### Description
-Button to Test the formula by generating its function and executing it
+Button to Test the formula by generating it's function and executing it

 ### Groups